hashicorp/terraform-provider-google-beta/website/docs/r/compute_subnetwork.html.markdown

 * `role` -
   (Optional, [Beta](https://terraform.io/docs/providers/google/guides/provider_versions.html))
   The role of subnetwork.
-Currenly, this field is only used when purpose = INTERNAL_HTTPS_LOAD_BALANCER.
+Currently, this field is only used when purpose = INTERNAL_HTTPS_LOAD_BALANCER.
 The value can be set to ACTIVE or BACKUP.
 An ACTIVE subnetwork is one that is currently being used for Internal HTTP(S) Load Balancing.
 A BACKUP subnetwork is one that is ready to be promoted to ACTIVE or is currently draining.

 * `secondary_ip_range` -
   (Optional)